makerspace/makeradmin/README.md

 ```

 After the forwarding has started, you'll need to copy the signing secret it gives you, and put it in your own `.env` file in the key `STRIPE_SIGNING_SECRET`.

-### Setting up Stripe subscription products

-When using stripe, subscriptions need to be configured via the stripe website.
-These subscriptions will automatically be turned into makeradmin products so that members can purchase them.

-Note: You should *not* modify these products in makeradmin.
-They will be reset whenever the docker container restarts anyway (when the registration page is visited).

-The configuration needed on stripe is:

-* Create a **product** for base membership.
-Add the metadata "subscription_type"="membership" to the **product** item
-  * Add a yearly **price**, and add the metadata "price_type"="recurring" to the **price** item
-* Create a **product** for makerspace access.
-Add the metadata "subscription_type"="labaccess" to the **product** item
-  * Add a monthly price, and add the metadata "price_type"="recurring" to the **price** item
-  * Add a **price** for N months, where N is the binding period as specified in `stripe_subscriptions.py->BINDING_PERIOD`.
-The price should be N times the recurring price.
-Add the metadata "price_type"="binding_period"
-* Create a **coupon** for low income discount.
-It should be with percentage discount.
-Add the metadata "makerspace_price_level" = "low_income_discount"

-If you try to access any page which needs these products (e.g. the registration page, or the member page), makeradmin will fetch them from stripe and do a bunch of validation checks.

 ### Setting up required products in makeradmin